 The potent antioxidants in blueberries may have wide value in supporting our health, starting with cancer.
-Antioxidants fight cancer by ridding the body of free radicals before they can do their damage to cells.
+Antioxidants may help fight cancer by ridding the body of free radicals before they can do their damage to cells.
+But more research is needed.
 Try topping oatmeal, cold cereal, yogurt, even salad with blueberries to boost your intake of these healthful berries.

 Pass on the Sugar

 Sugar may not cause cancer directly.
 But it may displace other nutrient-rich foods that help protect against cancer.
 And it increases calorie counts, which contributes to overweight and obesity.
-Excess weight can be a cancer risk.
+Excess weight is also a cancer risk.
 Fruit offers a sweet alternative in a vitamin-rich package.

 Don't Rely on Supplements